chainguard-images/images/images/alpine-base/README.md

-# static
+# alpine-base

-Base image with just enough files to run static binaries!

-This image is meant to be used as a base image only, and is otherwise useless.
-It contains the `alpine-baselayout-data` package from Alpine, which is just a set of data files needed to support glibc and musl static binaries at runtime.

-This image can be used with `ko build`, `docker`, etc, but is only suitable for running static binaries.
+Alpine base image built with distroless tools (e.g. `apko`)

-This image is also regenerated nightly.
+This image is a replacement for `docker.io/alpine`, and is rebuilt nightly from Alpine `edge`.

+As interest develops, tracking branches will be added to enable tracking the release branches too.